Radebaugh -- Short Biography -- 2017

 Born in Boston and raised in Maine and New York, Alan Paine Radebaugh left New England in 1972.
 He lived and worked throughout the western United States for five years.
-He restored a Victorian house in Colorado and designed and constructed interiors of two Oregon pubs, built an architectural model for the Natural History Museum in New Mexico, and sculpted clay miniatures for Archeological Museum of Andros, Greece.
+He restored a Victorian house in Colorado, designed and constructed interiors of two Oregon pubs, built an architectural model for the Natural History Museum in New Mexico, and sculpted clay miniatures for Archeological Museum of Andros, Greece.
 He had studios in Santa Barbara, California; Portland, Oregon; and Pueblo, Colorado before settling in New Mexico.
-He designed, drew the plans for, and built two of his studios, including the one in which he currently works in Albuquerque.
+He designed and built two of his studios, including the one in which he currently works in Albuquerque.

 Although Radebaugh has studied photography, drawing, and printmaking, he is a self-taught painter who works primarily in oil.
 He has been a working artist his entire career, almost 45 years.
 His primary studio has been in New Mexico since 1979.
 He returns each year to work in Maine and has several times spent two to six weeks drawing and painting in Canada.